Rhode Island

 All registered voters may vote by mail.
 For more information on how to cast a mail ballot, Rhode Island Secretary of State’s “Vote from Home with a Mail Ballot” Website

-Voters must submit their mail ballot application by hand or by mail and it must be received by 8:00 p.m. on the day of the deadline.
+Voters must submit their written mail ballot application by hand or by mail and it must be received by 8:00 p.m. on the day of the deadline, or contain a postmark by the deadline and be received within three days of the deadline.
+Voters may apply for a mail ballot online.

 Identification Requirements